 We also have several professional offices (doctors, dentist, attorneys), real estate brokers, antique shops, and art galleries.
 Old Saybrook is an ideal place for walking and bicycling.
 Route 154 is particularly picturesque as it winds its way along our coastline.
 We have two lighthouses and many lovely homes that date back to the 17th and 18th centuries.
 We have an active historical society, a hard-working Chamber of Commerce and an enthusiastic Business-Merchants Association.
 These, along with many other civic-minded organizations and individuals, take great pride in making our community the lovely place that it is.

-Our educational system ranks as one of the best in Connecticut.
-Our student enrollment is 1,4781 housed in three schools -- Goodwin Elementary (Pre-K through 3), Middle School (4 through 8), and Senior High (9 through 12).
+Our educational system ranks as one of the best in Connecticut with three schools -- Goodwin Elementary (Pre-K through 3), Middle School (4 through 8), and Senior High (9 through 12).
 We also have one parochial school, St. John's (Pre-K through 8).
 There are also several fine day-care centers for young children.

 Our houses of worship include The Assembly of God, Trinity Baptist, Grace Baptist, First Church of Christ - Scientist, First Church of Christ - Congregational, Grace Episcopal, Full Gospel, St. Paul's Evangelical Lutheran, Presbyterian of Southern New England, St. John's Roman Catholic and Congregation Beth Shalom.

-A staff of twenty-four men and women make up our Police Department with a total of nine police cruisers.
-We are also fortunate to have an experienced volunteer Fire Department with a current roster of approximately 70 men and women.
+A staff of twenty-five men and women make up our Police Department.
+We are also fortunate to have an experienced volunteer Fire Department.
 The Old Saybrook Ambulance Association, a private non-profit organization, provides emergency services and transportation to area hospitals and clinics.
 The Middlesex Hospital Shoreline Clinic, located in Essex, is nearby.

 The Town has worked hard to maintain its small town atmosphere by controlling growth and providing for open space.
 We have worked hard to revitalize Main Street and renovate our public buildings such as our library, firehouse and town hall to provide services ensuring quality of life for all of our citizens.